emptylight370/siyuan-vscodelite-edit/README.md

   - Fix issue that can't load theme when theme config file should update
 - v2.2.11
   - Fixed some legacy issues that did not affect normal use
-- v2.2.10
-  - Fix display issue of heading icon in list

 # Special fitness